AUGUST 6, 2020: ONLINE PRESENTATION ABOUT PHIL HARDBERGER PARK & BIRDS

 Join Bat Conservation International and with your membership you'll receive a trip for four to visit the Bracken Bat Cave just outside of San Antonio.
 Millions of Mexican free-tailed bats emerge at dusk over the course of several hours during summer months, streaming overhead as you watch in awe.
 Check out the video below and you'll see why the emergence is called a "batnado"—it really is like a tornado of bats!

 2019 FALL BIRD MIGRATION SAN ANTONIO

 The fall migratory birds began appearing in the backyard in mid-August, with a surprise visit by a male Hooded Warbler.
 Yellow Warblers, Summer Tanagers, Bullock's Orioles, Orchard Orioles and a Black-throated Green Warbler followed.
 The week of September 8, a male Baltimore Oriole appeared and stayed for several days, repeatedly visiting a container full of grape jelly.
+And two Gray Catbirds visited for a week in October to feast on American Beautyberry fruit!
 The Black-chinned Hummingbirds that breed here are now gone until next March, but entertaining Ruby-throated hummers chase each other around the feeder as they prepare to depart for destinations to the south for winter.

 2019 SUMMER SCENES IN HARDBERGER PARK

 Early mornings in Hardberger Park are best for seeing the greatest number of bird species, but butterflies appear a bit later in the day.
 The Demonstration Garden on the NW Military Highway side of the park has proven to be an excellent location for finding birds, butterflies, deer and lizards.

 APRIL 6, 2019: LOVE CREEK PRESERVE